About The Goals Database

 The Goals Database will be updated periodically as new information becomes available.
 If you see information that needs to be updated, you can click on the “suggest an edit” button on the company’s profile page and enter your suggested edits, or email email@example.com.

 - UN Sustainable Development Goals/

 - Coalition for Private Investment in Conservation (CPIC)

 - Plastics Europe

 Event of interest

 SPC Engage is a new event offering from The Sustainable Packaging Coalition.
-SPC Engage will be a salon-style forum to share ideas, and develop strategies and takeaways to implement and execute new or existing sustainable packaging goals.
+SPC Engage: London will be a salon-style forum to share ideas, and develop strategies and takeaways to implement and execute new or existing sustainable packaging goals.
 SPC Engage’s goal is to enable brands and their supply chain partners to catalyze the achievement of their corporate sustainability goals for better sustainable packaging in a circular economy.